awsdocs/amazon-ec2-user-guide/doc_source/describe-keys.md

 ------

-## Identify the public key pair specified at launch<a name="identify-key-pair-specified-at-launch"></a>
+## Identify the public key specified at launch<a name="identify-key-pair-specified-at-launch"></a>

-If you specify a public key when you launch an instance, the public key pair name is recorded by the instance\.
+If you specify a public key when you launch an instance, the public key name is recorded by the instance\.

 **To identify the public key that was specified at launch**